 Georchestra was also on this conference, the french framework that unifies several GIS free technologies (GeoNetwork among them) to offer a simple solution for SDIs.

 [tweet id=”718135161150418944″ cards=”true”]

 We also assist to the presentation of the interactive map of Buenos Aires (mapa interactivo de Buenos Aires), created also with free software and based on OpenStreetMap data.
 Instead of starting a cartography from scratch, they started with OSM and continued updating it, allowing not only full dynamic control over this data from the argentinians, but also that all the work was published on a free license.

 As we can understand from this talks, integration of OSM with government data in South America is fundamental, with all the challenges that this arises: keep the official data “stable” and handle inconsistencies on a transparent way to the user, so he doesn’t know that the map he’s using is a mix from different sources.

 [tweet id=”718139376174284800″ cards=”true”]

-CartoDB surprised us explaining his bussiness model based on a completely free product.
+CartoDB surprised us explaining his business model based on a completely free product.
 This means: you can install your own version of CartoDB on your server and use it as is.

 [tweet id=”718161830124892160″ cards=”true”]

-As a curious note, CartoDB has a policy of not making bussiness with military and polluting companies.
+As a curious note, CartoDB has a policy of not making business with military and polluting companies.